netlab-lcy/LO-TE/README.md

 ### Download traning and testing data

-We have uploaded the [training and testing data](https://1drv.ms/f/c/e7bd018766776d46/Ejx2Bqa0V0xPrtSZboyit_cB-05GU92vHvqcYwKU3jRPTw?e=sC04G3) in LO-TE paper, including topology information, traffic demands, candidate paths，and labeled/unlabeled data for training and testing.
+We have uploaded the [compact dataset](https://zenodo.org/records/14869434) for validating the functionality of the artifact.
+We have also uploaded the [full dataset](https://1drv.ms/f/c/e7bd018766776d46/Ejx2Bqa0V0xPrtSZboyit_cB-05GU92vHvqcYwKU3jRPTw?e=sC04G3) used in LO-TE paper, including topology information, traffic demands, candidate paths，and labeled/unlabeled data for training and testing.

 We recommend downloading the necessary data and copying it into the `./data` directory before running the program.